 I must confess that I am very unbalanced by some people’s standards.
 I work a lot, study, have startup interests, and have family and friends.
 That is balanced for me.
 You need to find what is balanced for you.
 Don’t let anyone else decide for you.

 Sometimes you will want to focus on an opportunity and that is okay.
 Other times you will want to make space in your life for other things.
 The important thing is doing what is right for you at the time.

 An important factor in maintaining balance is being yourself.
 This means being vulnerable, but I think that it is worth it in the long run.

 Another important part of balance is being thoughtful and reflective about how you are feeling, how you are performing and how your relationships are going.
 This kind of regular temperature check means that you can rectify things if you are starting to get off track – because balance is not just about work.

 Perhaps the most important thing in maintaining balance is ensuring that you keep up significant relationships – family, friends, partners.
-This will ensure that you have other parties who can also reflect on your journey together with you.
+This will ensure that you have other parties who can also reflect on and celebrate your journey together with you.